-BestPrep’s Communications Intern and past Minnesota Business Venture (MBV) student, Keagan Eng, had the opportunity to speak with Grace Schillewaert, another MBV alum and co-founder of the Monticello Education Connection.
+BestPrep’s Communications and Events Intern and past Minnesota Business Venture (MBV) student, Keagan Eng, had the opportunity to speak with Grace Schillewaert, another MBV alum and co-founder of the Monticello Education Connection.
 Grace shared how her experience at MBV helped shape both her college and career aspirations.

 Grace attended MBV as a camper in 2016, after reading about the program on a poster hanging in her business teacher’s classroom at Monticello High School.
 “I loved the program,” she recalled.
 “It was so fun to get to hear from industry leaders, meet new people, and have a mini Shark Tank experience.”
 Grace returned to MBV the following year to lead a small group of campers, or “company”, as a CEO.
 Serving in both roles helped her learn the process of starting a business, gain public speaking skills, and ultimately realize her potential as a business leader.